HPC-Simlab/simlab-training/HPCDAY2/UsefulCommands.md

 ```

 ### Copy data to the remote host with synchronization
- For simple file transfers using a command line interface, you can use [scp](https://en.wikipedia.org/wiki/Secure_copy_protocol):
+ For simple file transfers using a command line interface, you can use rsync:

 ```sh
 $  rsync -avz <filename>  <login>@simlab-cluster.um6p.ma:<remote_directory>
 ```

  ### Copy data from the remote host with synchronization
- For simple file transfers using a command line interface, you can use scp:
+ For simple file transfers using a command line interface, you can use rsync:

 ```sh
 $  rsync -avz <remote_directory> <login>@simlab-cluster.um6p.ma:<path/to/filename>